 A cave?
 How did we even get here?
 Smiling at Ceren, I kicked her leg underneath the table, and she narrowed her eyes at me.

 I can't deal with him!
 Please!
 I'll make it up to you!

 "Come on, ladies!"
 Ceren said, interrupting our mental conversation.
 It seemed like he was done with his dramatic story, his eyes flitting back and forth between me and her trying to figure out what we were saying.

 "Although," he added with a roguish smile, "if you're trying to choose which one of you gets me, I can always share!"

 I stood up rigidly, my fists balled.
 "I'm leaving."
 Swiping my sword up from the bench, I headed towards the Commons tunnel.
 I felt bad, but I could always see her later, right?

-I smiled as gently as I could.
-"Ceren, I-" But instead of finishing my sentence, I stepped on his foot, yanking my arm out of his grasp as he yelped in pain.
-Ha!
-Serves him right!
+I smiled as warmly as I could.
+"Aw, but honey-" But instead of finishing my sentence, I stepped on his foot, yanking my arm out of his grasp as he yelped in pain. "-I am."

 He tried to follow me as I made my way down the road.
-"Don't you want to hang out with me?"
-He spun his staff like a baton, then leaned against it, tilting his hand back.
-"I've saved more fairies then you can count!
-Moolinda Wu loves me!" he claimed, as if that was a good enough reason for me.
+"Don't you want to hang out with me some more?"
+Ceren spun his staff like a baton, then leaned against it, tilting his hand back.
+"I've saved more fairies then you can count!" he claimed, as if that was a good enough reason.

-Ellie leaned forward and slapped him on the face.
+Ellie leaned forward from her position to slap him on the face.